How

 buy your CJ750 from someone you can hold responsible

 will not run away.
+Look for someone that has a

 In